kerwal/Kerwal.TesseractNet/README.txt

 To Do
 *****
-1. Finish defining class methods (in progress).
+1. Finish defining methods in TessBaseAPI (in progress).

 How to Compile on Windows
 *************************